quadcrown/quadcrown.github.io/README.md

 # WarriorSim-TurtleWoW
-A webapp to simulate how https://turtle-wow.org single-target Warrior performs with different gear, buffs, rotations, and talents.
+A webapp to simulate how https://turtle-wow.org DPS Warrior performs with different gear, buffs, rotations, and talents.

 Forked from https://github.com/GuybrushGit/WarriorSim